Seu carrinho está vazio no momento.

-To choose the correct and perfect money counter for our business, we decided to identify the correct category of counter.
+To choose the correct and perfect money counter for our small business, we decided to identify the correct category of counter.

-After that essential step, we took a look at the key features of the counters in the selected category.
+After that essential step, we took a look at the key features of the bill counters in the selected category.

 We separated the available features into critical features (CF) and “nice-to-have” or “desirable” features.
 For the critical features, we set minimum acceptable performance numbers, like, the speed must be at least 800 bills per minute, and the price must be less than $200.

-This eliminated some counters completely.
+This eliminated some money counter machines completely.
 For the rest, we took the published specifications (specs) for the critical features but not as vague descriptions.
 Instead, we researched the manufacturers’ websites until we found actual numbers for the specs, for example, the Carnation CR-2 has a hopper size of 400 notes and a speed of 1,500 notes per minute.
 One website said loose things like “has extra-large capacity”, which is meaningless.

 We quickly learned which manufacturers are willing to quantify the features, and which manufacturers would prefer you not to ask.
 As a general rule, we found that when actual performance numbers are given, this is a sign of a good brand.